Amoxicillin: A Guide for Parents and Caregivers

 • Rash

-For preventing diarrhea, you can consider giving a probiotic medicine or something with active probiotic cultures (like yogurt) to your youngster to help regulate their GI tract.
-This is usually safe to do on your own, but ask your pediatrician first if your child is a baby or has any health concerns.
+To prevent diarrhea, you can consider giving your youngster a probiotic medicine or something with active probiotic cultures (like yogurt) to help regulate their GI tract.
+This is usually safe to do independently, but ask your pediatrician first if your child is a baby or has any health concerns.

 Rarely, amoxicillin can cause more serious side effects.
 Seek immediate medical attention if your child experiences: